prodevans/prodevans/README.md

-# An Ultimate platform for machinelearning
+# An Ultimate platform for Machinelearning

-## Welcome to GitHub Pages
+## Welcome to iVentura

-You can use the [editor on GitHub](https://github.com/prodevans/prodevans/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+iVentura is a one-step self-service platform for analytics and Machine Learning that provides a collection of ML components and services natively running on Kubernetes

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.